AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 >[!NOTE]
 >
->The theme is first created using a form or interactive communication, and then applied on different forms or interactive communications.
-The breakpoints used in theme creation can be different from the form or interactive communication on which the theme is applied.
-The CSS media queries are based on the form or interactive communication used in theme creation, and not the form or interactive communication on which the theme is applied.
+>The theme is first created using a form <!-- or interactive communication-->, and then applied on different forms<!-- or interactive communications-->.
+The breakpoints used in theme creation can be different from the form <!-- or interactive communication --> on which the theme is applied.
+The CSS media queries are based on the form <!-- or interactive communication --> used in theme creation, and not the form <!-- or interactive communication --> on which the theme is applied.

 ### Styling properties context changes in sidebar on selecting objects {#styling-properties-context-changes-in-sidebar-on-selecting-objects}